eProsima/DDS-Record-Replay/docs/rst/replaying/usage/usage.rst

         -

     *   - Input File
-        - Input MCAP file path.
+        - Input file path.
+An MCAP file, or an SQL database if the path ends in ``.db``.
         - ``-i`` |br|
           ``--input-file``
         -